 Buzz about powdered alcohol laid low for decades until 2005 when a German company began selling a product online and later at stores called Subyou.
 This product had 4.8% alcohol by volume and was geared specifically to teen drinkers according to media reports.
 Despite early success, Subyou has virtually disappeared along with its website.
 In 2007, Dutch students developed a product known as Booz2Go.
 It was reported they were looking for a manufacturer but to date, this creation has not been in the marketplace.
 Pulver Spirits asked TTB for approval in 2010 for an alcoholic powder but decided not to proceed due to "regulatory hurdles."
 The 2014 temporary Palcohol approval started a wave of concern among lawmakers at every level of government.
 United States Senator Charles Schumer called on the Food and Drug Administration to investigate Palcohol.
 When they would not investigate, Senator Schumer announced he would introduce legislation to ban the product.
 This legislation was introduced in 2014 and again in 2015 but was never considered by the Senate.

 States have already stepped in to prevent the product from appearing on shelves.
-The following states enacted powdered alcohol bans by legislative statute since the original 2014 TTB label approvals: Vermont, South Carolina, Louisiana, Virginia, Indiana, Tennessee, North Dakota, Utah, Washington State, Nebraska, Nevada, Georgia, Kansas, Alabama, North Carolina, Ohio, Hawaii, Oregon, Illinois, Maine, Connecticut, New York, Michigan, New Jersey, Rhode Island, Massachusetts, Pennsylvania, Idaho, California, and Kentucky.
+The following states enacted powdered alcohol bans by legislative statute since the original 2014 TTB label approvals: Vermont, South Carolina, Louisiana, Virginia, Indiana, Tennessee, North Dakota, Utah, Washington State, Nebraska, Nevada, Georgia, Kansas, Alabama, North Carolina, Ohio, Hawaii, Oregon, Illinois, Maine, Connecticut, New York, Michigan, New Jersey, Rhode Island, Massachusetts, Pennsylvania, Idaho, and California.
 The states of Maryland and Minnesota passed temporary bans to review the long-term impact of powdered alcohol prohibition including public health concerns and business considerations.
+As of the second quarter of 2016, legislators in Kentucky and California are considering statutory bans with legislators in other states considering the introduction of bills to ban powdered alcohol.